runningfalcon/runningfalcon.github.io/index.md

 We’re currently on a semi-traditional data warehousing architecture but are in the post-planning phases of adopting a more robust data lake/streaming architecture.
 So if you like the sound of delving into new technologies and migrating into the bleeding edge, this might be the job for you.

-**As a data engineer in Fave you'll experience these buzzwords and more**
+**As a data engineer in Fave you'll experience the following buzzwords and more**

 ```Data Engineer``` ```Data Warehousing``` ```Data Lake``` ```SQL```  ```Postgres``` ```Redshift``` ```Python``` ```Automation``` ```Jupyter Notebook``` ```Benchmarking``` ```Streaming/Batch Processing``` ```ETL/ELT``` ```Hevo Data``` ```APIs``` ```Data Mining``` ```Data Cleansing``` ```S3``` ```Kinesis``` ```Redshift Spectrum``` ```Ingestion```